 This is an ideal solution for online store owners who sell products in bulk (wholesale sellers), customizable products (like pizzas, chocolate boxes, or gift hampers), products that have lots of specifications (such as hardware goods, kitchen counter, or laptops), and products with variations or add-on options (like clothes, shoes, and personalized gifts).

 Two ways to redesign or hide the WooCommerce shop page (so you can replace and customize it)

-Many online store owners choose to replace the default WooCommerce shop page with an interactive, front-end product table created using the WooCommerce Product Table plugin.
+Many online store owners choose to replace the default WooCommerce shop page with an interactive, front-end product table created using the WooCommerce Product Table WooCommerce plugin.

 You can do this by following one of two methods:

 - Add the product table to the default WooCommerce shop page.